ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week4/week4_report.md

  ### **Sara Valeria Cardona Vásquez**
   - **What I did?**
-    Improved the Alderts front end
+    Improved the Alerts front end
     .

   - **What I'm going to do?**